Confirm your age

 Find out more

-Volnay Qvevris Red 2020,
+Volnay Rouge 2020,

 The nose reveals beautiful notes of red fruits (strawberry), spices, and candied fruits.
 On the palate, it reveals warmth and power, with floral aromas and a great minerality on the finish.
 This warm, straightforward wine from the Volnay appellation, with notes of red and black fruits, is balanced and lively on the palate, with lovely, gently spicy notes.
 It comes from old Pinot Noir vines growing at the bottom of the slopes, on dense, stony soils of ferruginous red clay and limestone.
 The plots are steep, facing west-southeast and located between 230 and 280 meters above sea level.
 The vines are worked on horseback, respecting the soil and the earth.
 The harvest is manual and is carried out when the grapes are fully ripe.
 The grapes macerate in whole bunches.
-Aging in qvevri (buried Georgian-style terracotta jars) further develops the wine's velvety texture and depth.
+Aging is approximately one year in barrels.

 To find out more

 Through his entirely natural work, Frédéric Cossard gives voice to the terroirs and Burgundy wines, undeformed by agricultural chemicals.
 Having observed, during his years of trading, the existence of harmful viticultural practices, the winemaker used this counter-example to practice unadulterated viticulture.
 Thus, he produces vintages of purity and elegance without artifice that are among the most sought-after in Burgundy.
-Frédéric worked for a while as a wine broker before creating the Domaine de Chassorney with his partner Laure in 1996: initially a few ares of vines in Saint-Romain, Auxey-Duresses and Savigny-lès-Beaune, and currently ten hectares spread across the Nuits-Saint-Georges, Pommard, Volnay, Bourgogne Hautes Côtes de Beaune and Bourgogne appellations.
-In 2006, he created his own trading house and buys organic grapes to vinify, according to his style and convictions, great vintages such as Meursault, Puligny-Montrachet, Chassagne-Montrachet, Pommard, Nuits-Saint-Georges, Chambolle-Musigny, Vosne-Romanée and several Beaujolais crus.
-The exercise is not limited to Burgundy, as vintages are made from grapes purchased in the Jura or Languedoc regions.
-At his place, the work of the soil and the vines is done as naturally as possible: regular ploughing by horse, no addition of chemical fertilizers or weedkillers.
-The vines are cared for according to the principles of biodynamics: homeopathic treatments based on essential oils, copper and sulfur in minimal doses.
+Frédéric worked as a wine broker for some time before creating the Chassorney estate with his partner Laure in 1996: initially a few ares of vines in Saint-Romain, Auxey-Duresses and Savigny-lès-Beaune, and currently ten hectares spread across the Nuits-Saint-Georges, Pommard, Volnay, Bourgogne Hautes Côtes de Beaune and Bourgogne appellations.
+In 2006, he created his own wine trading house and buys organic grapes to vinify, according to his style and convictions, great vintages such as Meursault, Puligny-Montrachet, Chassagne-Montrachet, Pommard, Nuits-Saint-Georges, Chambolle-Musigny, Vosne-Romanée and several Beaujolais crus.
+The practice is not limited to Burgundy since vintages are made from grapes purchased in the Jura or Languedoc.
+At his home, the soil and vines are worked as naturally as possible: regular horse-drawn ploughing, no addition of chemical fertilizers or weedkillers.
+The vines are cared for according to biodynamic principles: homeopathic treatments based on essential oils, copper and sulfur in minimal doses.
 The harvest is entirely manual, carried out at full maturity, at the end of October.
 Reds or whites, classic Burgundies or more atypical or less "regional" bottles, Frédéric's vintages are rare and sought-after wines, which sometimes require waiting.

 Kikiriki Black Red 2018